-There will come a day when, as the Scriptures say, Jesus finally puts every enemy under his feet - but that day is coming, it is not yet here.
+There will come a day when, as the Scriptures say, Jesus finally puts every enemy under his feet -but that day is coming, it is not yet here.
+Thus, these 3 enemies still remain.
 There is still a fight to be had.

 For the next several weeks, we're going to look at these enemies in a bit more detail and how we fight them as disciples.
+This is our aim for Lent - to know our enemy well... and to know our Savior even more.